Ingushetia

 Its capital is the town of Magas, while the largest city is Nazran.
-At 3,600 square km, in terms of area, the republic is the smallest of Russia's non-city federal subjects.
-It was established on June 4, 1992, after the Checheno-Ingush Autonomous Soviet Socialist Republic was split in two.
+At 3,600 square km in terms of area, the republic is the smallest of Russia's non-city federal subjects.
+It was established on 4 June 1992, after the Checheno-Ingush Autonomous Soviet Socialist Republic was split in two.
 The republic is home to the indigenous Ingush, a people of Nakh ancestry.
-As of the 2021 Census, its population was estimated to be 509,541.
+As of the 2021 Census, its population was estimated to be 527,220.

 Largely due to the insurgency in the North Caucasus, Ingushetia remains one of the poorest and most unstable regions of Russia.
-Although the violence has died down in recent years, the insurgency in neighboring Chechnya has occasionally spilled into Ingushetia.
+Although the violence has died down in recent years, the insurgency in neighboring Chechnya had occasionally spilled into Ingushetia.
 According to Human Rights Watch in 2008, the republic has been destabilized by corruption, a number of high-profile crimes (including kidnapping and murder of civilians by government security forces), anti-government protests, attacks on soldiers and officers, Russian military excesses and a deteriorating human rights situation.
+In spite of this, Ingushetia has the highest life expectancy in all of Russia.

 Etymology

-The name Ingushetia is derived from the ancient village Angusht, which was renamed Tarskoye and transferred to North Ossetia in 1944 after the deportation of 23 February 1944, "Operation Lentil".

-The Ingush ethnic group

-The Ingush, a nationality group indigenous to the Caucasus, mostly inhabit Ingushetia.
-According to the linguist Johanna Nichols, the Ingush speak the Ingush language, which is different from Chechen but is placed into the same language group due to the passive bilingualism of the Ingush people.

-The Ingush are, to a great extent, traditionally a classless society based on a clan system and unwritten law.
-Approximately 350 clans live in Ingushetia today.
-Every clan, and each clan member, are viewed as equal.
-Unlike the neighboring nations in the Caucasus, the Ingush rarely had social superiors or inferiors.

-The history of the Ingush is closely related to that of the Chechens.
-Byzantine and Georgian missionaries partially Christianised the Ingush, although Christianity was weakened by the Mongol invasions.
-The remains of several churches, notably the Tkhaba-Yerdy and the Albi-Yerd can be found in Ingushetia.
-The Ingush gradually converted to Islam throughout the 18th–19th century.
-Vakhushti of Kartli wrote in 1745 that the inhabitants of the village Angushti were Sunni Muslims.